lvallini/MCMC_galaxyline_analyzer/README.md

 # The repository contains the following files:

-- <b> cooling_rates.py, emission_models.py, empirical.py, ion_structure.py </b> gathers all the analytical equations (mostly from Ferrara et al. 2019) for the calculation of the [CII] and [OIII] surface brightnesses.
-Requires Pyneb.
+- <b> cooling_rates.py, emission_models.py, empirical.py, ion_structure.py </b> gather all the analytical equations (mostly from Ferrara et al. 2019) for the calculation of the [CII] and [OIII] surface brightnesses. **Require Pyneb**.
-- <b> MCMC_routines.py </b> gathers all the routines related to the implementation of the Markov Chain Monte Carlo algorithm.
+- <b> MCMC_routines.py </b> gathers all the routines related to the implementation of the Markov Chain Monte Carlo algorithm. **Require emcee**
-- <b> ExampleNotebook.ipynb </b>, a Jupyter notebook exemplifying how to provide you input data, run the MCMC model, and plot the resulting likelihood distribution for the gas density, gas metallicity, and deviation from the Kennicutt-Schmidt relation.
+- <b> ExampleNotebook.ipynb </b>, a Jupyter notebook exemplifying how to provide you input data, run the MCMC model, and plot the resulting likelihood distribution for the gas density, gas metallicity, and deviation from the Kennicutt-Schmidt relation. **Require corner**

 # Requirements
-The modules **require** numpy, scipy, matplotlb <a href="https://github.com/Morisset/PyNeb_devel">Pyneb</a>,
+The modules **require** numpy, scipy, matplotlb, <a href="https://github.com/Morisset/PyNeb_devel">Pyneb</a>,
 <a href='https://emcee.readthedocs.io/en/stable'>emcee</a>,  <a href="https://corner.readthedocs.io/en/latest/index.html">corner</a>.